 Insurance Agent

-Insurance companies are not always clear when it comes to explaining your coverage in the event of a water emergency.
-Your insurance coverage can vary a great deal depending on the provider, as well as the specific policy and any applicable riders.
-It is best to know the details when assessing your insurance coverage and starting the water damage cleanup process.
+Insurance companies are not always clear about explaining coverage in the event of a water emergency.
+Your coverage can vary greatly depending on the provider, the specific policy, and any applicable riders.
+It is best to know the details when assessing your coverage and starting the water damage cleanup process.

 DAMAGE TYPICALLY COVERED BY INSURANCE MAY INCLUDE: